 “That’s actually far from true.”
 While you shouldn’t have intercourse during an outbreak, as you risk transmitting the virus, you can find creative ways to be intimate during these times, and your relationship can still thrive.

 Although there is no cure, there are products that can make outbreaks more manageable.
 One example of recent developments include a new over-the-counter product, FemiClear® for Genital Herpes Symptoms.
 “FemiClear provides a really great option for women looking to manage their outbreak symptoms using all natural and organic ingredients,” says Dr. Shepherd, who encourages women to have honest conversations with their healthcare provider to figure out the best course of treatment.
 In vitro laboratory testing shows FemiClear kills 99.9% of the herpes simplex I and II viruses*.
 It’s also been shown in studies to reduce the itching, pain and burning symptoms associated with genital herpes outbreaks in over 90% of women who tried it**.
-It’s available at CVS in the personal intimacy aisle or online at CVS.com, Target.com, or Amazon.com, and when using this product, continue your prescribed medications and follow your doctor's advice.
+It’s available online at Target.com or Amazon.com, and when using this product, continue your prescribed medications and follow your doctor's advice.
 You can use it at the first sign of an outbreak, which is a good thing, because in Harbushka’s experience, “the sooner you can get your treatments going, the sooner you can potentially prevent an outbreak from happening or lessen it to just a few days as opposed to a week.”
 For Harbushka, the start of an outbreak feels like a tingle—almost like a bug is walking on her skin.

 At this point, Harbushka says, “Sex with my husband is normal and totally healthy.
 Yes, there are times when I can’t have sex because I have an outbreak—it happens.
 But there are times when I can’t have sex because I’m on my period and I don’t feel like it, or I’m stressed out at work, or my husband is out of town, or I’m tired.
 It’s just totally normal.”